Question 1: Do I need to have a bachelor's degree to apply?

 Question 18: How can I request a primary application packet?

 Primary applications are available electronically from the Centralized Application Service for Physician Assistants (CASPA).
-Primary applications must be completed and submitted electronically along with the Prerequisite worksheet to CASPA.
-Once everything is submitted and verified, CASPA will submit your information electronically to WesternU's admissions office.
+Primary applications must be completed and submitted electronically to CASPA.
+After everything is submitted and verified, we will import your application information electronically into our system.
 Upon receipt of your CASPA application in our office you will be notified via e-mail notifying you of our receipt of your primary application.
 Applicants are encouraged to complete and electronically submit the secondary/supplemental application and additional application materials as soon as possible and no later than November 1st.
-Please note: it typically takes the application service (CASPA) two months to process your primary application and send it to the admissions offices you indicate on your application, so submit your application early and check your status frequently!
+Please note: it typically takes the application service (CASPA) four to six weeks to process your primary application and make it available to the admissions offices you indicate on your application, so submit your application early!
 Visit the apply now page for details.

 Question 19: How can I request a secondary application packet?

 The secondary application will be available on the apply now page as soon as the CASPA application is available (typically late-April), please keep in mind that we do not need to receive your CASPA beforehand.
 The secondary application must be completed and submitted electronically along with the non-refundable $50.00 application fee payment (notifications no reminders will not be sent to submit the secondary).
 Applicants must also upload the Prerequisite Worksheet and Repeated Coursework Form (if applicable) to their secondary application by the November 1 deadline.
 The application will remain available until the application deadline in November each year.

 Question 20: I am a re-applicant.
 How can I improve my application or my chances to get in?